Damage response, Habitat restoration

 Overview

 The Lower St. Louis River provides important habitat for fish and wildlife species.
 Priority resource needs that have been identified for this area include conserving and enhancing near-shore shallow water fishery habitat, nesting and rearing habitat for shorebirds, and wetland habitat.
 Within these habitats at the U. S. Steel Site, aquatic plants, benthic invertebrates, benthic and predatory fish, migratory birds, surface water, sediment, groundwater and aquatic and terrestrial resources have been exposed to the hazardous substances and have potentially been adversely affected.
-In addition, recreational services may have been reduced and Tribal lands may have been impacted.
+In addition, recreational services may have been reduced and Tribal resources may have been impacted.

 Trustees